taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"This is *beautiful*.
 Where did it come from?"**

-Serena: **"Many years ago, two members of your Green Haven council visited us, with this magnificent wooden dresser, and a beautiful child's outfit made of the finest eSyrup cloth we had ever seen.
-Your Councilors showed us the faces of the Green Haven Howes children, then asked us to safeguard this outfit, and never show it to anyone, unless a child from their Haven should ever have to beg us for sanctuary."**
+Serena: **"Many years ago, two members of your Green Haven Council visited us, with this wooden dresser and a beautiful child's outfit made of the finest eSyrup cloth we'd ever seen.
+They asked us to safeguard this outfit, and never show it to anyone, unless a child with a mechapet should ever have to beg us for sanctuary."**

-Eireena: **"It's called 'cuttlefish cloth', a new kind of eSyrup textile that can be 'voltage-treated' by the electrical activity of your nervous system.
-It can extend your homeostatic range -- help you survive both colder and hotter environments, filter and purify insanely dirty water or air, and withstand an enormous amount of radiation.
+Eireena: **"The fabric is called *'cuttlefish cloth'*.
+It's a new kind of eSyrup textile that can be 'voltage-treated' by the electrical activity of your nervous system.
+It can help you survive both colder and hotter environments, filter and purify insanely dirty water or air, and withstand an enormous amount of radiation.
 With practice, it can even camouflage its wearer *completely*, making you, more or less, *invisible*."**

 Serena's eyes twinkle.